The Guide

 Bangkok's top IB schools are competitive regionally but do not crack the highest global tiers.

-NIST at 37 is on par with the mid-tier of Singapore's best.
-It is below Tanglin Trust (39.6) and NPS International (38.9) but above UWCSEA East (36.1).
-For a city where maximum school fees are roughly half those in Singapore, that is a creditable showing.
+NIST at 37 sits in the mid-tier of Singapore's best: below Tanglin Trust (39.6) and NPS International (38.9), above UWCSEA East (36.1).
+Bangkok's maximum school fees are roughly half Singapore's.

 The gap between Bangkok's best (37) and the global elite (43+) is significant.
 Schools scoring consistently above 40 tend to be highly selective, often boarding, and frequently in markets with deeper pools of academically ambitious families.
-Bangkok is unlikely to close that gap soon, and probably should not try.
-The city's strength is breadth and value, not ultra-selectivity.
+Bangkok's strength is breadth and value, not ultra-selectivity.

 The schools that don't publish results